 - Video Stabilization Buffer: The buffer size used when taking a video.
 The higher the value, the better it can compensate for quick movements.

-- Click or tap the Live preview button to show the capture stream.
+- Select or tap the Live preview button to show the capture stream.
 Stop live preview stops the capture stream.

-- Click or tap Record to start recording the mixed-reality stream, using the specified settings.
+- Select or tap Record to start recording the mixed-reality stream, using the specified settings.
 Stop recording ends the recording and saves it.

-- Click or tap Take photo to take a still image from the capture stream.
+- Select or tap Take photo to take a still image from the capture stream.

-- Click or tap Restore Default Settings to restore the default settings for audio, photo, and video settings.
+- Select or tap Restore Default Settings to restore the default settings for audio, photo, and video settings.

 - Videos and photos: Shows a list of video and photo captures taken on the device.

-All settings on this page apply to captures taken using Windows Device Portal, but some additionally apply to System MRC (start menu, hardware buttons, global voice commands, Miracast) and to custom MRC Recorders.
+All settings on this page apply to captures taken using Windows Device Portal.
+Some additionally apply to System MRC, including start menu, hardware buttons, global voice commands, Miracast, and custom MRC Recorders.

 |Setting||Applies to System MRC||Applies to Custom MRC Recorders|